latex3/tagging-project/documentation/tutorial/index.md

 [veraPDF](https://verapdf.org/) validator hosted at [texlive.net](https://texlive.net) and by the LaTeX project [show-pdf-tags](https://texlive.net/showtags) validation hosted on the same server.
-As a convenience, a link is provided to open the generated PDF at [ngPDF](https://ngpdf.com). ngPDF is provided free of charge by its authors.
+A link is provided to open the generated PDF at [ngPDF](https://ngpdf.com). ngPDF is provided free of charge by its authors.